 - Obfuscating Insanity: He's quite a bit more stable than he made himself out to be.

 - Obfuscating Stupidity: It was just so he could easily tag along with Cioccolata.
 Once Cioccolata dies and Secco finds he wasn't as strong as he thought, though...

-- Self-Disposing Villain: Being spooked by Doppio results him landing in a dumpster, killing him instantly.
+- Self-Disposing Villain: Being spooked by Doppio results in him landing in a dumpster, killing him instantly.

 - Sycophantic Servant: An idolizing, almost pet-like sidekick to Cioccolata.
-It's an act to be able to enjoy watching Cioccolatta's depradations firsthand.
+It's an act to be able to enjoy watching Cioccolata's depradations firsthand.

-- Ungrateful Bastard: Despite Cioccolata having treating him with candy, money, and overall better treatment than anyone else in Passione would give him, Secco couldn't care less if he was felled.
+- Ungrateful Bastard: Despite Cioccolata having treated him with candy, money, and overall better treatment than anyone else in Passione would give him, Secco couldn't care less if he was felled.

 - Fighting Spirit/Weirdness Magnet